 What is a postpartum pad?

 A postpartum pad is a sanitary towel for maternity use.
-You bleed heavier after birth, so you need to be able to absorb this.
+After birth you will bleed, like a heavy period, so you need to be able to absorb this.
 Maternity pads have a slightly different design to normal pads.
 These small design differences help to make recovery easier.

 Do I need to use pad?

 Tampons are not advisable to use for the first 6 weeks after delivery.
 They can introduce bacteria to your vagina and increase your risk of infection.
-Tampons also make it harder to observe any changes to your blood loss.
+Using tampons makes it harder to observe any changes to your blood loss.

 The same applies to using a menstrual cup for your postpartum bleeding.